JonasMendez/SORTER/README.md

 	These Unique Identifiers are used to differentiate multiple samples of the same species (i.e. if multiple samples have the same 'species1id')
-3. WITHIN WORKING DIRECTORY MAKE THE FOLLOWING FOLDERS: workingdirectory/diploids (this folder outputs Phase1 alignments) workingdirectory/diploidclusters (This folder serves as a reference for allopolyploid/hybrid BLAST steps and will store locus-clusters) workingdirectory/diploids_phased (if phasing with Phase2.py, this folder outputs Phase2 Phased alignments for diploids.
+3. WITHIN WORKING DIRECTORY MAKE THE FOLLOWING FOLDERS: workingdirectory/diploids (this folder outputs Phase1 alignments) workingdirectory/diploidclusters (This folder serves as a reference for allopolyploid/hybrid BLAST steps and will store unaligned and untrimmed locus-clusters) workingdirectory/diploids_phased (if phasing with Phase2.py, this folder outputs Phase2 Phased alignments for diploids.)
 		***YOU WILL STILL HAVE TO RUN Phase2.phy with -cdbonly T if you wish to use Phase3.py to phase allopolyploids/hybrids without phasing in Phase2.phy) workingdirectory/phaseset (if using Phase3.py, this folder will contain hybrid/allopolyploid sample files and alignments)
 4. PLACE ALL EXTERNAL PYTHON SCRIPTS IN WORKING DIRECTORY: